 This school recognises that sometimes children are required to give evidence in criminal courts, for crimes committed against them or for other crimes they have witnessed.
-We will follow the age appropriate guides to support children 5-11 year-olds and 12-17 year-olds.
-This will ensure that the correct process is followed and that support and special measures are made available.
+We will signpost them to the guides for young people and use these to support children and to ensure the correct process is followed and that support and special measures are made available.